github/docs/content/admin/installation/setting-up-a-github-enterprise-server-instance/installing-github-enterprise-server-on-azure.md

    az vm create -n VM_NAME -g RESOURCE_GROUP --size VM_SIZE -l REGION --image APPLIANCE_IMAGE_NAME --storage-sku Premium_LRS
    ```

 1. Configure the security settings on your VM to open up required ports.
-For more information, see "[`az vm open-port`](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az_vm_open_port)" in the Microsoft documentation.
+We recommend opening network ports selectively based on the network services you need to expose for administrative and user purposes.
+For more information, see "[AUTOTITLE](/admin/configuration/configuring-network-settings/network-ports#administrative-ports)," and [`az vm open-port`](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az_vm_open_port) in the Microsoft documentation.
 See the table below for a description of each port to determine what ports you need to open.

    ```shell
    az vm open-port -n VM_NAME -g RESOURCE_GROUP --port PORT_NUMBER